In this video, we'll look more closely at how calculated columns work in Excel Tables.

 Next, I'll add a formula to calculate a 7% tax.
 Again, I can double-click the fill handle to copy it down.

 This works pretty well, but what happens if I change the tax to 8% in the first cell?

 At this point, the first formula is out of sync with the rest.

-To make sure all formulas are consistent, I need to update manually.
+To make sure all formulas are consistent, I need to copy the formula down again.